top of page

 Associate Professor

-I grew up in Seattle, Washington and completed my BA at Pomona College in Claremont, California.
+I grew up in Seattle, Washington and completed my BA in Biology at Pomona College in California.
 After teaching high school for a couple of years I pursued an MS in Marine Ecology at California State University, Northridge and discovered a love of theoretical biology.
-I finished my PhD at Florida State focusing on evolutionary theory and computational modeling and started studying genomics and bioinformatics during my postdoctoral training at the University of Oregon.
-I was at the University of Alabama from 2015-2021 and moved my group to FIU in 2022.
+I finished my PhD at Florida State in evolutionary theory and computational modeling and started studying genomics and bioinformatics during my postdoctoral training at the University of Oregon.
+From 2015-2021 I was faculty at the University of Alabama and moved to FIU in 2022.

 Postdoctoral researchers